-Employees of Clemson University may enroll in classes and pursue degrees at Clemson and may be eligible for special tuition benefits.
-However, no member of the faculty with an appointment in an academic unit at the rank of instructor or higher may be considered as a candidate for a degree in the academic department where employed.
+Employees of Clemson may enroll in classes, pursue degrees at Clemson, and be eligible for special tuition benefits.
+However, no tenured or tenure-track faculty member with an appointment in an academic unit at a rank of instructor or higher may be considered as a candidate for a degree in the academic department where employed.
 For information on how to access the tuition benefit for employees, reference the Office of Human Resources' Employee Tuition Assistance Benefit policy.